Magyartanulas/magyartanulas.github.io/word_order.md

 * Rúgta a széket.
 * Dobod a követ.
 * A tolvajok ellopták a táskámat.
-* György írta a nevét a homokba.
+* György írta a nevét a homokba. - (Said neutrally, by a narrator.)

 If there is no article, the order becomes SOV.